james-daniels/cgem/README.md

 # cGem

-A simple app which allows you to quickly buy and sell cryto on the Gemini Exchange.
+A simple app which allows you to quickly buy and sell cryto on the [Gemini Exchange](https://www.gemini.com/exchange).
+Development details can be found in the [Gemini API Document](https://docs.gemini.com/rest-api/?python#new-order).

 ## Clone and Install